JLX0/MetaLLM-GPT/README.md

 ```
 python3 mg.py -o "create a genetic algorithm" -f "ga.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1.population_size: the size of the population, 2.max_generation: the number of generations the algorithm creates" -out "the fitness of the best individual"
 ```
+## Example 4: Generate audio from news websites

-## Example 3: Draw a picture of a cat
+## Example 5: Draw a picture of a cat

 <hr/>